sulaweyo/opennebula-addon-powerkvm/README.md

 ## Usage

-The usage guide can be found here: [PowerKVM Driver](docs/xeng.rst)
+This driver can be used in the same way as you use the standard kvm driver.

 ## Configuration